jeansom/DM-Catalog-Scan/README.rst

 To Do
 -----

-* Add the notebooks we use into the Make-Catalogs folder (DarkSky, 2MASS Tully, Lu, others?)
+* Add the notebooks we use into the Make-Catalogs folder (DarkSky, 2MASS Tully/Lu, others?)